cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ```

 This should complete in under a minute.
 You can use `ls` to show there is a new directory called `ocean`.
-It contains data and an IPython notebook called `BioOptics.ipynb`.
+It contains data and some IPython notebooks.

 ### Start the Jupyter Notebook server